Skip to content

 6. Health Check & Vaccinations

 Health preparation is often underestimated.
-Some countries require proof of vaccinations.
-Refer to official travel health advice from trusted sources like the CDC Travel Health website before departure.
+For example, some countries require proof of vaccinations before you can enrol.
+As a result, check official travel health advice from trusted sources like the CDC Travel Health website well before your departure date.

 • Complete a full medical check-up